The Club shall be called Bracknell Forest Runners and will be affiliated to UK Athletics (or its successors).

 No one person may hold more than one of the above positions.

-In addition there will be 5 ex-officio members of the management committee such that in total there will be 10 members of the committee.
-The ex-officio members will each take responsibility for an area with the roles broken down as:
+In addition, there will be 5 ex-officio members of the management committee such that in total there will be up to 10 members of the committee.
+The ex-officio members will each take responsibility for a specific area of work, however the committee reserves the right to re-define the individual roles in order to best enable the needs of the club to be met.
+At any time, the current ex-officio responsibilities will be up to date on the ‘Committee Members and Contact Information’ page of the website.

 All officers and committee members will retire each year but are eligible for re-appointment.
 Committee members should confirm their intention to either stand again or step down to the Club Secretary at least 4 weeks prior to the AGM.
 The Club Secretary will make this information known to the wider club in a timely manner.